eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 eProsima dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-If it already exists in the system an installation of *Fast DDS* library with version greater than `2.4.0`, just source this library when building the |ddsrecorder| application by using the command:
+If it already exists in the system an installation of *Fast DDS* and *DDS Router* libraries, just source this libraries when building the |ddsrecorder| application by using the command:

 .. code-block:: bash

     source <fastdds-installation-path>/install/setup.bash
+    source <ddsrouter-installation-path>/install/setup.bash

-In other case, just download *Fast DDS* project from sources and build it together with |ddsrecorder| using colcon as it is explained in section :ref:`colcon_installation`.
+In other case, just download *Fast DDS* and *DDS Router* projects from sources and build it together with |ddsrecorder| using colcon as it is explained in section :ref:`colcon_installation`.